coderefinery/git-intro/content/local-workflow.md

 ## Summary

-- When we clone a repository, we get a full backup of the repository, including all history.
+- When we clone a repository, we get a full backup of the repository, including all history: all commits, branches, and tags.
 - Yesterday we learned about branches and commits, and now we created and used them locally.
-- Creating local branches and commits does not automatically modify the remote repository.
+- **Creating local branches and commits does not automatically modify the remote repository**.
 To "push" our local changes to the remote repository, we have to actively "push" them there.
 We will practice this in a later episode:
   {ref}`sharing-repositories`
 - Remote branches and local branches are not the same thing.
 If we want to